AndrewTweddle/fpinscala/README.md

 1. Check pattern matches for redundant case statements i.e. where a more general case statement covers an earlier specific case.
 2. When using foldRight, consider using foldLeft on the reversed list or a mutable local variable for greater efficiency and safety against stack overflows.
    _Edit: Not necessary...
 The [Scala 2.11.0 implementation](https://github.com/scala/scala/blob/v2.11.0/src/library/scala/collection/immutable/List.scala#L399) does this already_
+3. Nil: List[B] is necessary in fold calls to bind the return type.
+Just Nil is probably sufficient in the implementation as the type is already bound.

 ## Thoughts